spotify/SPStackedNav/README.md

 Usage Instructions
 ------------------

-1. SPStackedNav depends on SPSuccinct.
-A version of SPSuccinct is bundled in Examples/StackExample/vendor, but it is recommended that you embed the latest version of SPSuccinct in your main project repository, from https://github.com/spotify/SPSuccinct
-2. Pull in "include", "Sources" and "Graphics" into your main project.
+1. Pull in "include", "Sources" and "Graphics" into your main project.
-3. Go to your project settings, then Build Settings for your app target, and change "Header Search Paths" to include "{your path to SPSuccinct}/SPSuccinct" and "{your path to SPStackedNav}/include".
+2. Go to your project settings, then Build Settings for your app target, and change "Header Search Paths" to include and "{your path to SPStackedNav}/include".
-4. #import <SPStackedNav/SPStackedNav.h> either from your prefix header, or the source file where you want to use these classes.
+3. #import <SPStackedNav/SPStackedNav.h> either from your prefix header, or the source file where you want to use these classes.

 See Examples/StackExample for some example usage.